burger with mushrooms

 Satchidananda Panda conducted a recent study by tracking eating habits through a smartphone app.
 They found that 10% of the people who didn’t eat as frequently as others ate about 3.3 times a day.
 About 90% of those involved ate over 3.3 times a day.
 Those who topped the list as eaters ate a whopping ten times a day.

-We have created the habit to eat as soon as we get up until we go to sleep.
-In fact, the average amount of time spent eating totaled 14.75 hours a day, almost every waking moment in day to day life.
-The 70s three meal style totaled about 10 hours of eating.
+We have created the habit of eating as soon as we get up until we go to sleep.
+In fact, the average amount of time spent eating totaled 14.75 hours a day, almost every waking moment in day-to-day life.
+The 70s three-meal style totaled about 10 hours of eating.
 There was also a lot of late-night eating recorded with an estimation of 25% calories consumed in the morning and 35% after six in the evening.

 When overweight participants eating over 14 hours a day were guided to shorten their eating times to 10–11 hours, they lost on average 7.2 pounds and felt better overall.
 Notice that they were not instructed what to eat, only when.
 [3]